 - Academies, free schools and independent schools (Independent School Standards (England) Regulations 2012) says proprietors are required to have an effective anti-bullying strategy drawn up and implemented.

 - Maintained schools (S89 School and Inspections Act 2006) says schools

 - Recommendation 8: Ofsted inspectors should receive anti-bullying training and as a minimum understand what bullying is.

 - It is estimated that 12,000 children are moved to different schools due to the bullying they experience.
 We estimate that 16,000 children are off school at any one time due to the bullying they experienced.
 Absence data collected termly by the Department for Education contains a large number of ‘other unauthorised absence’.
 ABA believes that a number of these reasons may be for bullying.
 There is very little accountability within school absence data reporting and when a child is removed from school role taking into account how the school has dealt with the bullying that has taken place.

-- Recommendation 12: We believe that each time a child is removed from a school role due to experiencing bullying, this should trigger an inspection or investigation into what has happened.
+- Recommendation 9: We believe that each time a child is removed from a school role due to experiencing bullying, this should trigger an investigation into what has happened.

 Whole school approach

 - Teachers are not currently required to undertake any anti-bullying training as part of their Initial Teacher Training.

 - Recommendation 11: Initial Teacher Training should include how to prevent and respond to bullying as a core element.

 - Schools are not required to have lead members of staff or governors responsible for their anti-bullying strategies.

 - Recommendation 12: There should be a senior member of school staff (perhaps through the designated mental health in schools lead) who is responsible for a whole-school approach to promoting preventing and responding to bullying, in a similar manner to a SENCo.